Support For Faculty

 *If you are planning on adding a blurb in your syllabus about the Writing Centre, please contact the Writing Centre Coordinator as our services have recently changed and we want students to be receiving the most accurate information.

-You can also mention the Writing Centre in your assignment guidelines and/or add a link to our site (writingcentre.stu.ca) on your course Moodle page.
+You can also mention the Writing Centre in your assignment guidelines and/or add a link to our site (stu.ca/writingcentre) on your course Moodle page.

 7. How can I confirm that a student has attended the Writing Centre?

-The Writing Centre tracks appointment data for internal purposes.
-However, if you would like proof of attendance (e.g. for extra course credit, participation marks, or as a condition for a re-write), please notify your students of this in advance.
-At the beginning of the appointment, the student will fill in an appointment form in duplicate and receive a hard copy that they can submit to you.
+The Writing Centre always tracks appointment data for internal purposes.
+If you would like proof of attendance (e.g. for extra course credit, participation marks, or as a condition for a re-write), please notify your students of this in advance.
+When the Writing Tutor is completing the Client Report Form on MyWCOnline at the end of the session, an automatic email can be sent to you upon a student’s completion of an appointment for your records.

 8. Are there any other writing resources available that I can use in class?